GLOBAL MARKETS-Stocks, bonds, commodities slump on likely end to Fed stimulus

 * Corcept Therapeutics announces fourth quarter and full-year 2016 financial results; increases 2017 revenue guidance

-* MSCI world markets index drops 3.0 pct in biggest 1-day fall in 19 months
+* MSCI World drops 2.9 pct in biggest 1-day fall for 19 months

 * Oil, gold, copper slump as U.S. dollar gains